SoberRecovery.com Forums Policies

 8. Members open links or URL's in posts at their own risk.
 However, links posted that are in violation of any of our rules may also be subject to censure.

-Tolerance: Please respect the rights of others to hold beliefs and perspectives, which differ from yours.
+Please respect the rights of others to hold beliefs and perspectives, which differ from yours.
 Our Sober Recovery Forum members are of many nationalities, ages, and cultures.
 Healthy, vigorous debate will further our goals, but only when guided by the tolerance that springs from mutual embrace of mission.
+Intellectual Freedom:

-Intellectual Freedom: Embrace diversity of practice.
+Embrace diversity of practice.
 It is impossible to understand an action without first understanding the actor and their environment.
 Know that varied environments call for varied response.
 Your way may not be the best way.
+Freedom of Speech:

-Freedom of Speech: We resist censorship in favor of free speech.
+We resist censorship in favor of free speech.
 Within our forums, we support the broadest range of perspectives and expression, for it is the unification of diversity to cause that gives strength to our community.
 We are committed to equal opportunity.
 Influence and responsibility here are inseparable, and both spring solely from a demonstrated commitment to furthering the topics discussed in our forums.
 Bear in mind, however, that some language and conduct is still considered inappropriate.
+Responsible Behavior:

-1. No Advertising: No advertising or links to advertising or "Spam" is permitted (including signatures, member titles, images).
+No advertising or links to advertising or "Spam" is permitted (including signatures, member titles, images, or profile information).
 Advertising, defined as the buying, selling or trading of any commercial or personal product or service, or the solicitation of money, such as for investments, charities, or private gatherings.

-Do not post links for the purpose of selling, soliciting or promoting by someone that has ownership or other "vested interest" to the web site involved, including efforts to promote other online forums, blogs, or web sites by web site owners.
+Do not post links for the purpose of selling, soliciting or promoting by someone that has ownership or other "vested interest" to the web site involved, including efforts to promote other online forums, blogs, or web sites.
 This includes posting messages for the sole purpose of promoting personal agendas that are not appropriate in the opinion of forum moderators.
 We do not allow links to other blogs or forums in posts anywhere on the forum.

 A link to your personal page is allowed in your profile as your homepage.
 Commercial links are not allowed as your homepage.
 Links must be appropriate and abide by the forum rules or they will be removed.